 The Royal Birmingham Society of Artists (RBSA) is an artist-led charity which supports artists and promotes engagement with the visual arts through a range of exhibitions, events and workshops.

 The RBSA runs an exhibition venue, the RBSA Gallery, in Birmingham’s historic Jewellery Quarter, a short walk from the city centre.
-The gallery is open Tuesday - Saturday and admission to all our exhibitions is free.
 Discover what’s on now.

 The RBSA Gallery Shop features contemporary craft by designer-makers based in the Midlands and beyond.